PikaMug/QuestsDoc/setup/quests-editor.md

 # Quest Editor

 Let's make a quest!
 By default, the Quest Editor is available only to server ops.
-However, with the [correct permissions](https://github.com/PikaMug/Quests/wiki/1-%E2%80%90-Commands-&-Permissions) in place, it's as simple as running **/quests editor** in-game (it is not currently accessible from the console).
+However, with the [correct permissions](https://github.com/PikaMug/Quests/wiki/1-%E2%80%90-Commands-&-Permissions) in place, it's as simple as running **/quests editor** in-game (or from the console, with limited features).
 You will be greeted with the following:

 ![](https://camo.githubusercontent.com/fd0571c9f8dd71b0cdcd37522e00efd6841fb861d9c74cc0f0936b5688ba6f39/68747470733a2f2f692e696d6775722e636f6d2f35664c645170612e706e67)